Channel Coding

 - encode(codeBlocks)

-This function encodes a set of code-blocks and returns a set of Polar-coded code-words based on the procedure explained in 3GPP TS 38.212, Section 5.3.1.
+This function encodes a set of code blocks and returns a set of Polar-coded code blocks based on the procedure explained in 3GPP TS 38.212, Section 5.3.1.

 - Parameters: